montaluta/Bayesian-Optimization-Bachelor-Thesis/README.md

 # Bayesian-Optimization-Bachelor-Thesis
-My Bachelor's Thesis on Bayesian Optimization
+# Analysis of Bayesian Optimization Components in Terms of the Properties of Exploration and Exploitation

-Work in progress
+**Final Project Code – Submitted (June 2025)**